ejustroboticsclub/Minesweepers_A/README.md

   - [x] In Progress
   - [ ] Done
 - Prepare Report and Video
-  - [ ] In Progress
+  - [x] In Progress
   - [ ] Done
-- Prepare for final presentation
+- Prepare for the final presentation
   - [ ] In Progress
   - [ ] Done
 --------------------------------------------------------------------